 For some parents, they now have a gaping hole in their life.
 They no longer are needed to go to sporting activities, help with homework, or cook nightly meals for their kids.
 For the parents who are heavily involved in their kids’ lives, this gaping hole needs some filling.

 However, it can’t just be filled with meaningless activity.
 Parents need to pursue new interests or pick up an interest that they had previously.
 The more the activity feels meaningful to the individual, the more the void of the children being grown and gone can be filled.

 For example, you may have an art degree that you haven’t used since you began staying at home with the kids.
 You always wanted to teach art classes.
 Getting plugged in at a local art studio that offers art classes may be a good option to look into.
 You may find that teaching others the love of art and self-expression through art brings you great life satisfaction.

-You have to find something that is of interest to you that will help you also feel that you have meaningful purpose.
+You have to find something that is of interest to you that will help you also help you overcome the sense of loss of purpose.

 Avoid the pursuit of activities that are individual focused if you are dealing with loneliness.
-Doing an activity alone won’t help you feel less lonely in most cases.
 Instead, find activities that include others.

-Figure out what you like to do, what makes you passionate, and then get involved in this activity in a way that involves other people.
+Figure out what you like to do, and then get involved in this activity in a way that involves other people.
 Support groups can also be great at this time.

 There are other activities parents with Empty Nest Syndrome have found to be helpful in moving forward.
-Some of these activities include higher education such as University for themselves, volunteering with a local charity, reviving old friendships, and pursuit of a job or career.
+Some of these activities include higher education, volunteering with a local charity, reviving old friendships, and pursuit of a job or career.

-Whatever it may be, find something that interests you and makes you feel of value.
-Don’t languish at home missing your child and hoping for your feelings to magically change on their own.
+Whatever it may be, find something that interests you and makes you feel valued.
+Don’t languish at home, missing your child, and hoping for your feelings to magically change on their own.